vigneshvrm/mon-prom-grafan/README.md

 ### Start the Complete Application

 The application will automatically:
-1. Install system dependencies (Python, pip, sshpass, curl)
+1. Install base packages (python3, pip, venv, sshpass, curl, npm) on Debian/Ubuntu
-2. Install Python packages from requirements.txt
+2. Create an isolated `.venv/` and install Python dependencies safely (no system package conflicts)
+3. Ensure Node.js 20.x + npm are installed (via NodeSource) for the React UI build
-3. Check and install Podman if needed
+4. Check and install Podman if needed
-4. Start Prometheus in a Podman container (if not running)
+5. Start Prometheus in a Podman container (if not running)
-5. Build React UI (if Node.js is available)
+6. Build the React UI (falls back to classic template if build fails)
-6. Launch the web UI
+7. Launch the Flask web application

 ```bash
 cd Monitoring